jia-ni/Nester_Verodin/README.md

 Then follow [these instructions](https://docs.telerik.com/teststudio/features/test-runners/add-path-environment-variables) to add chromedriver.exe to PATH.
 #### Robot Framework Plugin
-With the Verodin project open in PyCharm, go to: _File > Settings > Plugins_ then search for and install *Robot Framework Support*.
+With the Nester_Verodin project open in PyCharm, go to: _File > Settings > Plugins_ then search for and install *Robot Framework Support*.
 The search results should show four items, but only _Robot Framework Support_ is needed.